Maximise your Morning Routine to Make it a Ritual

 My practise is in bed, as I’m usually too tired to get out of it!
 I pull up the blinds to let the morning sun in.

 Sometimes I unroll my yoga mat, waking up my body with a half hour of stretches and ‘salute to the sun’s’.
-As the months get warmer and I get more energetic I would love to incorporate a swim – the ocean always cleanses and revitalises me.
+As the months get warmer and I get more energetic I incorporate a swim – the ocean always cleanses and revitalises me.

 What works for people?